 12. Selection of Agenda Items for Board Meeting

 The Chairman will work with management to establish the agenda for each Board meeting.
 Individual Board members may suggest agenda items.
 The Board will review the Company’s long-term strategic plans and the principal issues that the Company will face in the future during at least one Board meeting each year.

 13. Board Materials Distributed in Advance

 The Company will distribute materials pertaining to Board and committee meetings in advance of those meetings, to the greatest extent practicable.
 A director is expected to review all distributed materials prior to any Board or committee meeting that such director attends.

 14. Conflicts of Interest

 Service on boards and committees of other organizations must be consistent with the Conflict of Interest Policy set forth in the Company’s Code of Ethics and Business Conduct.
 Each director will avoid taking actions or having interests that might result in a conflict of interest; that is, a situation where a director’s private interest interferes in any way—or could even appear to interfere—with the interests of the Company as a whole.
 Given the Company’s business model, a conflict of interest could involve current or prospective customers, competitors, independent sales agents, transportation capacity providers, third party logistics providers or vendors.
-Each director will ethically handle all actual or apparent conflicts of interest between personal and professional relationships, including promptly informing the Chairman, the Chairman of the Audit Committee or the Chairman of the Nominating and Corporate Governance Committee if such a conflict arises and recusing himself/herself from any discussion or decision affecting his/her personal interests.
+Each director will ethically handle all actual or apparent conflicts of interest between personal and professional relationships, including promptly informing the Chairman, the Chairman of the Audit Committee or the Chairman of the Nominating and ESG Committee if such a conflict arises and recusing himself/herself from any discussion or decision affecting his/her personal interests.
 In the event of a conflict of interest question involving a member of the Board, including the Chief Executive Officer of the Company, the other members of the Board will resolve any such conflict of interest question.

 15. Executive Sessions of Non-Management Directors